leoprover/Leo-III/README.md

 The project is compiled and built into an executable `.jar` file usng

+    > mvn compile
     > mvn assembly:single

+For an easier access the makefile can be used.
+Invoking

+    > make

+will result in the same `.jar`

 All test suits are ran by